nmock/artisan-ios/README.md

 Artisan for iOS
 ===========

-Artisan is a simple iOS application to search for and display information and mixes from a particular musical artist.
+Artisan is a simple iOS application to search for and display information and related mixes from a particular musical artist.
 It utilizes the 8Tracks and Last.FM APIs.

 If you have any questions, email me at nathan@nathanmock.com or create a new issue with specifics.